 Easy Beer Bread

-This homemade beer bread also is wonderful served with soup, stews, or pasta.
+This homemade beer bread also pairs beautifully with soups, stews, or even pasta.

 Ingredients and substitutions